 Whilst we don't restore the collections to their former grandeur, it's important to keep them clean to prevent further damage and decay.

-The books in the Library have their own cleaning system which means the team won’t need to clean each book over winter.
+Whilst the rest of the collection along the visitor route is cleaned during winter, we have a separate system for cleaning the books in the library (yes, we clean the books).
 This is sometimes done when the house is open – if you’re lucky, you might see the conservation team in action on your next visit.

 Alongside routine winter cleaning we have specialist conservators working on items of the collection that need some extra attention.
 Last year, two lamps from the collection were sent to a specialist conservator for remedial work, and will be returned to their homes this winter.
 The remaining lamps will then be sent away for repairs.

 While some of the lamps are going away, the Saloon curtains are returning!
 It's the second pair of Saloon curtains that our textile advisor, Melanie Leach, has repaired in recent years.

 Melanie will also be assessing the condition of the costumes that we're putting on display in 2019, to make sure we minimise any strain on the costumes.
 We'll be padding out the costumes so that gravity doesn't weigh them down too much, and to prevent creases and folds.

 Other items having some special attention this winter are the pianos in the Saloon, Caricature Room and Museum Room.
 Jeffrey Clamp, piano tuner and restorer, has tuned the pianos so that they can continue to be played.
 We closely monitor the pianos to make sure this doesn't have any impact on their condition.

 Protecting the floors

 In 2018, we had Eyemats installed in certain rooms of the house along the visitor route.
 Eyemats are a protective flooring made to look exactly like the original floors, which means that we can still allow visitors to walk over the floors and see what they look like, without causing damage to the flooring underneath.